 We have a moral duty to strive to be truthful, both to others and to ourselves.
 What’s most important is not the truth, because the truth is beyond our control.
 It is only because truth doesn’t conform to our will and desires that it exists at all.
 On the other hand, truthfulness is something we can to a far greater extent make into the object of our will.
 You do not need an advanced theory about truth to fulfil the two virtues of truth: sincerity and accuracy.
 It is enough for you to say how you believe something to be, and that you make a reasonable effort to check that it really is that way.
 It is something all of us should be able to do, but in practice we all fall short from time to time.

 Lars Fr.
 H. Svendsen (1970) is a Norwegian professor at the Institute of Philosophy at the University of Bergen.
-He received several international awards and his books were translated into 25 languages.
+He received several international awards and his books are translated into 29 languages.
 His most famous books are Kjedsomhetens filosofi (1999), Ondskapens filosofi (2001), Frykt (2007), Ensomhetens filosofi (2017) and Å forstå dyr.
 Filosofi for hunde – og katteelskere (2018).

 Løgnens filosofi is this famous Norwegian author’s tenth book translated and published by TIM press.

 - Dimensions: 115×185